 CIS AREA EXAMS

-Secondary examinations test students' general knowledge at a level sufficient to teach a course in the specified area of study.
-Primary examinations include the area secondary examination and an additional portion that tests students’ ability to conceptualize, plan and evaluate research in the specified area of study.
+Secondary examinations test students’ basic knowledge in the specified area of study.
+Primary examinations evaluate students’ ability to conceptualize, plan and evaluate research in the specified area of study.

-For current exam information, contact the chair of the exam committee.
+For current exam information, contact the chair of the exam committee or the CIS chair.

 Following exams can be taken as secondary and primary.

 This exam requires completion of CIS 701, CIS 702, and CIS 703 for the secondary exam.
 Please contact the CIS Chair for details if you would like to take this as a primary exam.

 Community engagement is a secondary examination within the CIS PhD Program.
 As such, this exam tests students’ general knowledge at a level sufficient to teach a course in the topical area of community engagement.
 Community engagement explores the processes of researchers and professionals collaborating with stakeholders and organizations to build sustainable relationships that benefit community members.
 We consider theory and practice from library science, information science, and any interdisciplinary areas that emphasize critical analysis of organizational policies, community-based services and socio-cultural trends.
 The course, LIS 630 Community Engagement, is the recommended preparation for this exam.

 The Data Science exam will be project based, requiring report of a data analysis in a “reproducible research” notebook format.
 For Fall 2022, preparation and requirements for the data science exam will be negotiated based on the examinee’s existing background in programming and statistics.
 Please contact the exam chair and cischair to facilitate this discussion.
 Specific preparation and exam requirements for future instances are being formulated.